 The SAROP Training Manual treats search and rescue (SAR) organization and procedures only in a general way: it neither covers any detailed procedures nor gives any official ASRC standards.
 These may be found in the ASRC Operations Manual.
 The SAROP Training Manual treats elements of search strategy and tactics only in an incidental fashion.
-This material is available in the SAR literature; see Appendix A of the ASRC Basic Member Training Course for a bibliography.
+This material is available in the SAR literature.
+For an overview, see Module III (Search) of the ASRC Basic Member Training Course, and for an annotated bibliography, see Appendix A of the Course.